Structure Member Format

 dimension

 A floating-point number followed by a unit, e.g.10pt.
-Units in the corpus includein(inch),pt(points, 72/inch),px("device-independent pixels", 96/inch), andcm.
 If the unit is omitted then points should be assumed.
-The number and unit may be separated by white space.The corpus also includes localized names for units.
-A reader must understand these to properly interpret the dimension:
+The number and unit may be separated by white space.The corpus includes the following units, which includes localized names for units.
+A reader must understand these to properly interpret the dimensions:

 real